-The World however is always changing.
-Change means new opportunities for some companies, and major threats for others.
+The World, however, is always changing.
+Change means new opportunities for some companies and major threats for others.
 A few years back when investing in international markets started to become popular, the focus was on different regions or countries.
 Little thought was dedicated to the economic sector or industry on a global basis.

 Today however increased globalisation, more sophisticated capital markets, and the emergence of the middle class in developing countries make the sector and industry decision even more important to your total return.
-With this in mind, it imperative to have an approach that is both global in nature as well as flexible enough to recognise that opportunities exist on a global nature as oppose to a country or region in isolation to everyone else.
-As such, our view of the World is one that sees not only different countries and economies, but one that consists of 10 major economic sectors, with each one being strongly influenced by global economic cycles, interest rates, as well as local consumption trends.
+With this in mind, it imperative to have an approach that is both global in nature as well as flexible enough to recognise that opportunities exist on a global nature as opposed to a country or region in isolation to everyone else.
+As such, our view of the World is one that sees not only different countries and economies but one that consists of 10 major economic sectors, with each one being strongly influenced by global economic cycles, interest rates, as well as local consumption trends.

 Our approach to managing stocks is therefore highly focused on both regions as well as economic sectors.
 To assess the relative attractiveness of a region and sector, we rely upon two different models consisting of external factors and internal factors.
-Our external factors assesses economic conditions, real money supply, OECD leading indicators, short-term real interest rates, and long-term interest rates.
+Our external factors assess economic conditions, real money supply, OECD leading indicators, short-term real interest rates, and long-term interest rates.
 While our internal factors assess earnings yield momentum, stock price momentum, and market breadth indicators.
 Together, this disciplined and unbiased approach identifies not only the attractive areas to invest your money, but also areas to avoid.

 The objective of investing in bonds is to provide:

 1) provide a constant stream of income and

 2) provide stability to offset the fluctuations inherent with other parts of your portfolio